 It would require years of management, plantings, and weed control to establish successional communities that could transition to a reference community.
-Sites may have been ditched or tiled and require hydrologic restoration.

-State: 5.
-Cropland Phase 5.1: Plant species dominants: Zea spp. - Glycine spp.
+State 5: Phase 5.1.
+Cropland

+Plant species dominants: Zea spp. - Glycine spp.
 Plants on these sites will be dependent upon seeding and management.
 Most common crops are corn and soybeans.
-Due to the drainage issues on these soil, many have been tiled or ditched extensively to facilitate crop production.
+Due to the drainage issues on these soil, many have been tiled extensively to facilitate crop production.

-Transitioning this state to a reference condition will require extensive, long-term restoration efforts including timber stand improvement practices to control non-native vegetation and manage for desired species.
-Sites may have been ditched or tiled and require hydrologic restoration.
+Transitioning this state to a reference condition will require extensive timber stand improvement practices to control non-native vegetation and manage for desired species.